rudelm/rudelm.github.io/content/post/2020-09-25-setup-external-usb-disk-as-ntfs-volume-on-raspbian.md

 Information: You may need to update /etc/fstab.
 ```

 Now create a new partition with ntfs.
-I&#8217;ll use all of the available space, so its from 0 to 100%:
+I'll use all of the available space, so its from 0 to 100%:

 ```
 > sudo parted -a opt /dev/sda mkpart primary ntfs 0% 100%